-- Multiomics is not just a new approach; it is a revolution in our understanding of health and well-being.
-By integrating data from diverse omic groups, including the genome, epigenome, transcriptome, proteome, and microbiome, we can analyze complex biological information and uncover novel associations.
-This comprehensive perspective will allow us to explore genopheno-envirotype relationships, transforming our understanding of disease and physiology. - Personalized biological age assessments, customized to the individual's age or gender Customizing clocks will allow for more precise assessments-for example, a young person's assessment should differ from that of an older individual. - Deep immune phenotyping involves a global analysis of the complete transcriptome and epigenome of white blood cells, enabling a comprehensive characterization of cell type and state of differentiation.
+- Multiomics or phenomics is not just a new approach; it is a revolution in our understanding of health and well-being.
+By integrating data from diverse omic groups, including the genome, epigenome, transcriptome, proteome, metabolome and microbiome, we can analyze complex biological information and uncover novel associations.
+This comprehensive perspective will allow us to explore geno-pheno-envirotype relationships, transforming our understanding of disease and physiology. - Personalized biological age assessments, customized to the individual's age or gender -Customizing clocks will allow for more precise assessments-for example, a young person's assessment should differ from that of an older individual. - Deep immune phenotyping involves a global analysis of the relative cell distribution of blood cells, complete transcriptome or single-cell transcriptome and epigenome of white blood cells enabling a comprehensive characterization of cell type and state of differentiation.
 This method holds promise in predicting an individual's immune response to diseases and aiding in the identification of abnormal immune patterns. - Deep phenotyping refers to a comprehensive analysis of disease traits or phenotypes that aims to understand diseases at a granular level by integrating various data sources and advanced technologies.
 Such deep phenotypic analysis will allow us to map the progression of the disease from wellness to disease state.